 Matters involving firearms are treated seriously by the courts in the ACT, with heavy penalties provided for even simple possession matters.
 Many people are unaware that merely possessing a part of a firearm, such as a barrel or grip, or a replica firearm that they believe to be a toy, can attract a prison sentence.

-There are more than 60 separate offences spelt out in the Firearms Act, from trafficking, manufacturing or discharging firearms in a public place to simply possessing a replica or imitation (perhaps still kept in its display case and never taken out of the home).
+There are more than 60 separate offences spelt out in the Firearms Act 1996, from trafficking, manufacturing or discharging firearms in a public place to simply possessing a replica or imitation (perhaps still kept in its display case and never taken out of the home).

 What is a Firearm?

-The maximum penalty for possessing one or two prohibited firearms is 10 years’ imprisonment, rising to 14 years for three but less than 10 firearms and to 20 years for 10 or more firearms.
+The maximum penalty for possessing one or two prohibited firearms is 10 years’ imprisonment, rising to 14 years for three but fewer than 10 firearms, and to 20 years for 10 or more firearms.

-The maximum penalty for unauthorised possession of other firearms is five years’ imprisonment, rising to seven for three or more but less than 10 firearms and to 20 years for 10 or more firearms.
+The maximum penalty for unauthorised possession of other firearms is five years’ imprisonment, rising to seven for three or more but fewer than 10 firearms, and to 20 years for 10 or more firearms.

 The seriousness of matters of possessing firearms varies greatly, from the possession in public of many weapons capable of causing death to the possession of a boxed replica that never left one’s home.

 Other Firearms Offences